 To register online: Online camp registration is highly recommended, as it immediately confirms your space in one of our camp programs.
-The online process collects and stores individual camper information, so parents/guardians will not need to complete a separate Medical Release and Consent Form for each week of camp.
+The online process collects and stores individual camper information, so parents/guardians will not need to complete a separate Medical Release and Consent Form (PDF) for each week of camp.
 Please be sure to “confirm or complete attendee details” when prompted.
-If you are interested in registering for both the discounted holiday week (Week 4: June 30 – July 3) and another week of summer camp, two separate online registrations will need to be made.
+If you are interested in registering for both the discounted holiday week (Week 5: July 5–8) and another week of summer camp, two separate online registrations will need to be made.
 If you are having trouble with the online registration process, please follow our user tips.

 Medication needs: If your child is bringing medicine to be administered during camp, including epipens, you will need to complete a Medicine Administration Release and Directions Form (PDF) and bring it along with the medicine to the camp director.

 Policies: Download Policies for Zoo Camp: Illness, Behavior, and Safe Hiring Practices.
 (PDF)